Yatir-Solan/Single-cell-RNA-sequencing-analysis/README.md

 3. I took advantage of this work to raise my visualization skills by making sure to create plots designed similarly as possible to the plots in the article.

 4. All the code can be examined in the jupyter notebook present.
+The reconstructed figures are also given as png files.

 This project is an ongoing endeavor, and I welcome any questions, tips, critiques, or suggestions that could help me enhance my skills.